d2l-ai/d2l-en/chapter_recurrent-neural-networks/lstm.md

 ### Training and Prediction

-Let us train an LSTM as same as what we did in :numref:`sec_gru`, by calling the `RNNModelScratch` function as introduced in :numref:`sec_rnn_scratch`.
+Let's train an LSTM as same as what we did in :numref:`sec_gru`, by calling the `RNNModelScratch` function as introduced in :numref:`sec_rnn_scratch`.

 ```{.python .input  n=9}
 vocab_size, num_hiddens, ctx = len(vocab), 256, d2l.try_gpu()